ednasawe/item_catalog/README.md

 * Cd to the directory to /vagrant/item_catalog

-* Then run command `python database_setup.py` to create bookitem.db
+* Then run command `python3 database_setup.py` to create bookitem.db

-* Then run `python books.py` to populate bookitem.db
+* Then run `python3 books.py` to populate bookitem.db

-* Run the main application called `projecy.py` to now start the server and open the Books Library website
+* Run the main application called `projecy.py` to now start the server and open the Books Library website using `python3 project.py`

 * Open http://localhost:5000 or the port that you have set the project to run on